Patayan: Culture and art

 The Patayan made both baskets and pottery.
 Ceramics were apparently not adopted until 700 A.D.
 Patayan pottery is primarily plain ware, visually resembling the "Alma Plain" of the Mogollon.
 However, these pots were made using the paddle-and-anvil method, and the forms are more reminiscent of Hohokam ware.
 The use of paddle-and-anvil construction suggests that people from or influenced by the Hohokam first settled in this territory.
 Lowland Patayan pottery is made of fine, buff-colored riverine clays, while the upland Patayan pottery is more coarse and a deeper brown.
 Painted ware, sometimes using red slips, appear heavily influenced by the styles and designs of neighboring cultures.

+Pottery

+Patayan pottery has been known to be classified into two distinct manufactures: “Lowland Patayan” pottery and “Upland Patayan” pottery.
+“Lowland Patayan” is related to the manufacturers of Lower Colorado Buff Ware, and “Upland Patayan” is related to the manufacturers of Tizon Brown Ware in southern California, Lower California, and northwestern Arizona.
+These classifications indicate the close cultural interrelationships of the populations manufacturing these two ceramic wares.
+Lower Colorado Buff Ware was manufactured by the River Yuman tribes and by the Shoshonean Chemehuevi.
+Tizon Brown Ware was made by the Shoshonean Cahuilla, CupeEio, and Luiseño, as well as by upland Yuman tribes.

+Lowland Patayan Ceramic Tradition encompasses a variety of ceramic classifications.
+Due to a multitude of similarities in manufacture, vessel form, and surface treatment of this pottery, these ceramics have been classified as Yuman pottery, Lower Colorado Buff Ware, Lower Colorado River Buff Ware, and Colorado River Ware.
+There have been a plethora of difficulties in creating a firm typology/classification system for these ceramics due to its complex history.
+Historic Lowland Patayan pottery cannot be attributed to any one cultural, ethnic, tribal, or linguistic group; to avoid equating this ceramic technology and tradition with a single cultural group or linguistic family, Lowland Patayan Ceramic Tradition is the traditionally adopted terminology used to discuss ceramics and pottery found across Baja California and parts of Colorado.